Identify the inflection points and local maxima and minima of the... | Channels for Pearson+

 Inflection Points

-Inflection points occur where the concavity of a function changes, which is determined by the second derivative.
-At these points, the second derivative equals zero or is undefined, and the sign of the second derivative changes.
-Identifying inflection points helps in understanding the behavior of the graph, such as where it transitions from concave up to concave down or vice versa.
+Inflection points occur where the concavity of a function changes, which can be identified by finding where the second derivative equals zero or is undefined.
+At these points, the graph transitions from concave up to concave down or vice versa.
+For the function y = 2cosx - √2x, analyzing the second derivative will help locate these points within the given interval.

 Recommended video: